sagemath/sagewiki_to_gh-2022-10-10/days110.md

 = Global Virtual SageDays 110 =

-an event for the SageMath user and developer community
+An event for the SageMath user and developer community

-details TBA
+Talks will take place October 29-30 in various time zones.
+The schedule will be released soon.

 [[https://wiki.sagemath.org/Workshops|SageDays]] are gatherings of people interested in SageMath, from newcomers to contributors.
 Sage Days have been organized as local, regional, or international in-person meetings by a wide range of people around the globe.
-Because of the current global health crisis, we organized [[days109|SageDays 109]] in May 2020 as the first fully virtual event in the series.
-SageDays 110 will follow later in 2020.
+Because of the current global health crisis, SageDays110 will be a fully virtual event following [[days109|SageDays 109]].

 <<TableOfContents>>